Herosan163/AgeEstimation/README.md

 ### Training
 1. Prepare a FG-NET dataset.
 DataLoaders of this program load images from a FG-NET dataset.
 A image filename of the FG-NET is prefixed by a subject index and contains a age label.
-So subject indices and labels are extracted from filenames.
+Thus subject indices and labels are extracted from filenames.

 URL: http://yanweifu.github.io/FG_NET_data/FGNET.zip